Alxandr/master-thesis/src/chapter-4/technical.md

 prevent others from finding out that you have cheated.
 For instance, a clever student could design a chat application that looks like Inspera Assessment.

-## Identifying cheating using invigilators {#sec:id-invigilators}
+## Identifying Cheating Using Invigilators {#sec:id-invigilators}
-One of the goal of having invigilators at exams is to help prevent cheating.
+One of the goals of having invigilators at exams is to help prevent cheating.
 They make sure that people didn't bring equipment they weren't allowed to, and that they do not communicate with one another.
 It stands to reason that invigilators could also be used to prevent digital cheating.
 The problem with